jvallera/participation-collaboration-mozillaclubs/CONTRIBUTING.md

 ## How can you help
 For this project, we're looking for help from people from various backgrounds and with varied interests.

 * If you're participating in an online community, we'd love to hear from you on your motivations for participating.
+[Click here to check out the issue and participate in the survey.](https://github.com/dunebuggie/participation-collaboration-mozillaclubs/issues/1)
-* If you have a couple of minutes, help us understand if we can improve the on-boarding for the Discourse channel.(http://forum.learning.mozilla.org)
+* If you're a UX expert, help us understand if we can improve the on-boarding for the Discourse channel.[Check out this issue](https://github.com/dunebuggie/participation-collaboration-mozillaclubs/issues/2)
 * If you're a UX expert, feel free to suggest changes we can do to improve the experience of a community member.
 * If you're a Discourse ninja, do suggest technical features that can help improve participation.
+[Check out this issue](https://github.com/dunebuggie/participation-collaboration-mozillaclubs/issues/3)
 * If you have data analytics experience, we'd love to have someone analyze the participation on different channels that we use and derive at conclusions based on the data.
 [Check out this issue](https://github.com/dunebuggie/participation-collaboration-mozillaclubs/issues/4).
-* If there's something else that you think you can help us out with, please drop an email at dun3buggi3@gmail.com
+* If there's something else that you think you can help us out with, please drop an email at dun3buggi3@gmail.com or create a new issue [here](https://github.com/dunebuggie/participation-collaboration-mozillaclubs/issues)

 ## Participation guidelines